The Elementary Theory of the Frobenius Automorphisms

 \S 2 develops the basic properties of a well-mixed difference ring.
 Any difference ring without zero-divisors, as well as any difference ring whose structure endomorphism is Frobenius, is well-mixed.
 Well-mixed rings admit a reasonable theory of localization; in particular, Proposition \ref{wm-localization} shows that a difference scheme based on well-mixed rings makes sense intrinsically, without including the generating difference rings explicitly in the data.

 In \S \ref{dimensions}, the dimension and degree of a difference scheme is defined.
 In fact there are two dimensions: transformal dimension, and when that vanishes, total dimension.
 The transformal affine line has transformal dimension one, and contains many difference subschemes of transformal dimension zero and finite total dimension, notably the ``short'' affine line over the fixed field, of total dimension one.
-Here too, for well-mixed schemes we obtain a smoother theory; cf. \ref{trans-0}, \ref{dimgrowth}.
-We improve a theorem of Ritt and Raudenbush by proving Noetherianity of finitely generated difference rings with respect to radical, well-mixed ideals.
+Here too, for schemes based on well-mixed rings we obtain a smoother theory.
+We improve a theorem of Ritt and Raudenbush by proving Noetherianity of finitely generated difference rings with respect to radical, well-mixed ideals, in finite total dimension.
 We do not know whether the same theorem holds for all well-mixed ideals.
 (Ritt-Raudenbush proved it for perfect ideals; cf. \cite{cohn}.)

 \S \ref{trans-mult} is concerned with the kernel of the endomorphism $\si$ on the local rings, or with transformal nilpotents; it is necessary to show how their effect on total dimension is distributed across a difference scheme. \S \ref{dirpres} deals with the presentation of a difference scheme as a correspondence $(V,S)$, and how in simple case one may test for e.g. irreduciblity.